Brijeshhhh/Banking-Management-System-/README.md

 Contributions to the Bank Management System project are welcome!
 If you have any ideas for improvements or new features, feel free to fork the repository, make your changes, and submit a pull request.

 **License:**
-This project is licensed under the [insert license type] License.
+This project is licensed under the no License.
 See the LICENSE file for more details.

 **Acknowledgments:**
-We would like to thank all contributors and users who have helped improve and maintain the Bank Management System project.
+We would like to thank the contributors and users who have helped improve and maintain the Bank Management System project.

+**Done by:**
+Brijesh and team in CDC projects for EVOIRA's training program.

 **Note:**
 This application is intended for educational purposes and may require additional features and security measures for production use.
-Use it responsibly and at your own risk.